Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Canonical Lax Form for Exactly Solvable Models

 The characterization of isospectral operators is therefore summarized in the following lemma \cite{lax1968ine}.

 \begin{lemma} Let $L(z)$ be a diagonalizable operator.
 Then $L(z)$ is isospectral if and only if it satisfies

 for some operator $M$.
-If $L$ is self-adjoint (so that $L$ is unitarily equivalent to a multiplication operator, i.e., $L=G\Lambda G^*$), then $M$ must be skew-Hermitian, i.e., $M^* = -M$. \end{lemma} \begin{proof} The proof was outlined above.
+If $L$ is self-adjoint (so that $L$ is unitarily equivalent to a multiplication operator, \ie, $L=G\Lambda G^*$), then $M$ must be skew-Hermitian, \ie, $M^* = -M$. \end{lemma} \begin{proof} The proof was outlined above.
 The skew-Hermitian property of $M$ can be shown by differentiating $G G^* = I$. \end{proof}

-It is important to note that $L$ and $M$ do not have to be independent and can depend on a common parameter, e.g., a function $q(t,z)$, as illustrated in Fig.~\ref{fig:invariant}.
+It is important to note that $L$ and $M$ do not have to be independent and can depend on a common parameter, \eg, a function $q(t,z)$, as illustrated in Fig.~\ref{fig:invariant}.
 The isospectral property of the solution is unchanged.
 The commutator bracket $[M,L]$ in \eqref{eq:lax} can create nonlinear evolution equations for $q(t,z)$ in the form

 where $K(q)$ is some, in general nonlinear, function of $q(t,z)$ and its time derivatives.
 An example of this is the KdV equation.

 \begin{example}[KdV equation] Let $D=\frac{\partial}{\partial t}$ denote the time-derivative operator, and let $q(t,z)$ be a real-valued function.
 Finally, let